 - Students may arrive at the front door at 7:00 a.m. and report directly to the cafeteria. - Students will enter the building through the designated entrances without delay.
 Loitering on or off school property is not permitted. - Students may congregate in designated corridors and the cafeteria.
-At the designated time (7:35 a.m.) students may go to their lockers and homerooms. - Students will be considered tardy if they are not in their first period class/shop at 7:45 a.m. - Students not in Period 1 by 7:45 a.m. will report to the Dean of Students' Office.
+At the designated time (7:35 a.m.) students may go to their lockers and homerooms. - Students will be considered tardy if they are not in their first period class/shop at 7:45 a.m. - Students not in Period 1 by 7:45 a.m. will report to the Attendance Office.
+After 8:30 report to the Main Office.

-- Students who arrive late to school and do not report to the Dean of Students' Office will be placed on In-House Suspension. - Students who are late to school without an acceptable professional note (doctor, legal, etc.) will be assigned demerits on the following basis:
+- Students who arrive late to school and do not report to the Attendance Office or Main Office will be placed on In-House Suspension. - Students who are late to school without an acceptable professional note (doctor, legal, etc.) will be assigned demerits on the following basis: